ETUI/BOE/README.md

 		bar2 = foo.bind(window);
 		new bar2();

-Function.prototype.bind(): shim of the original ecmascript method, see ecmascript spec pls
+Function.prototype.bind(): Shim of the original ecmascript method, see ecmascript spec pls

 ###Number